-- ECCC wants to keep, maintain and enhance its technological reputation based on the published ECCC creep data assessments and sheets. - ECCC is worldwide the strongest promoter for long term creep data production, their assessment and correct exploitation - The discussion forums in the ECCC WGs have been and want to continue to be a means for discussing HT technology and sharing the state of the art, including discussion on future innovation. - The formerly intimate relationship between ECCC and the CEN TCs responsible for the relevant material standards needs to be maintained. - EN/ISO Standards including long-term creep strength values are shortly due for revision.
-ECCC's expertise in updating the partially outdated creep property tables and in including assessed values for not yet standardized materials is essential to determine reliable creep strengths for plant designers. - Also the European Pressure Vessel Directive PED is under revision and will include more detailed statements on HT service, for which ECCC's expertise in creep is important. - As modern design, dimensioning but also "fit for service" and "risk based inspections and analyses" rely more and more on FEM based non-linear simulation, high quality creep descriptive model equations, as achievable within ECCC, are of industrial interest. - ECCC is a proven partnership to safeguard HT materials properties and to promote research on this field of interest.
+- ECCC wants to keep, maintain and enhance its technological reputation based on the published ECCC creep data assessments and datasheets. - ECCC is worldwide the strongest promoter for long term creep data production, their assessment and correct exploitation. - The discussion forums in the ECCC WGs have been and want to continue to be a means for discussing HT technology and sharing the state of the art, including discussion on future innovation. - The formerly intimate relationship between ECCC and the CEN TCs responsible for the relevant material standards needs to be maintained. - EN/ISO Standards including long-term creep strength values are shortly due for revision.
+ECCC's expertise in updating the partially outdated creep property tables and in including assessed values for not yet standardized materials is essential to determine reliable creep strengths for plant designers.

+- Also, the European Pressure Vessel Directive PED is under revision and will include more detailed statements on HT service, for which ECCC's expertise in creep is important. - As modern design, dimensioning but also "fit for service" and "risk-based inspections and analyses" rely more and more on FEM based non-linear simulation, high quality creep descriptive model equations, as achievable within ECCC, are of industrial interest. - ECCC is a proven partnership to safeguard HT materials properties and to promote research on this field of interest. - ECCC wants to improve the relationship with EERA (European Energy Research Alliance) Joint Programme on Nuclear Materials.